narvalotech/jonathan.rico.live/content/blog/2023-11-13/index.md

 It has a pretty nice (and very responsive) UI that we can use standalone though, and handily provides a conversion script for the chrome tracing format.

 Unfortunately though, it's a build-it-yourself affair if you're on linux.
-If running in windows, they provide pre-compiled versions [as releases](https://github.com/wolfpld/tracy/releases).
+If you are running windows, they provide pre-compiled versions [as releases](https://github.com/wolfpld/tracy/releases).

 ### Building it